Rushford, Minnesota

 - Smallmouth bass fishing in the main river channel

-- Rush Creek and other tributaries excellent for wade fishing
+- Rush Creek and other tributaries are excellent for wade fishing

-- Vinegar Ridge Recreation Area β access to the Root River State Water Trail
+- Vinegar Ridge Recreation Area offers direct water trail access

-- Eight primitive campsites at Vinegar Ridge for multi-day trips
+- Eight primitive campsites at Vinegar Ridge for overnight float trips

-- Best paddling season: late spring through early fall
+- Best paddling: late spring through early fall

 Get Your Business Found with TIV360